CrYptOz007/traefik/README.md

 5. SSL/TLS > Edge Certificates - TLS 1.3 `Checked`
 6. SSL/TLS > Edge Certificates - Automatic HTTPS Rewrites `Checked`
 7. SSL/TLS > Origin Server - Authenticated Origin Pulls `Checked`

+## Dashboard

+The dashboard for traefik can be accessed via `traefik.YOURDOMAIN` once you've completed all the configuration steps.

+The default password is `admin:admin`.
+You can set your own BASIC AUTH usernmae and password via the `secrets/.htpasswd` file.